sibgit/sibgit.github.io/exercises_first_steps.md

 :fire:
 **About "Additional Tasks"**
 As you will see, some of the exercises contain an **Additional Tasks** section.
-These are tasks that you can do if you have completed the regular part of the exercise but there is still time in the exercise session.
-Additional Tasks will not be corrected in class, but you can find corrections for them in the exercise solutions.
+These are tasks you can do if you have completed the regular part of the exercise but there is still time in the exercise session.
+Additional Tasks will *not* be corrected in class, but you can find corrections for them in the exercise solutions.

 <br>